Increase Process Efficiency: Kanban Cumulative Flow Diagram

 One cornerstone of the Kanban method is that teams limit Work in Progress (WIP) to improve the quality and speed of delivery.
 The larger your WIP, the more tasks your team is attempting to complete simultaneously.
 This usually leads to constant context switching – a major source of low productivity and progress stagnation.

 If the “work-in-progress” area is constant or decreasing with time, this is usually a positive sign for your team: you are meeting demand and delivering your product at a consistent pace.
-If WIP is growing, this may suggest a bottleneck or some other problem stemming the workflow.
+If WIP is growing, this may suggest a bottleneck or some other problem stemming from the workflow.

 When examining any Kanban CFD, the first area to check up on is always work in progress.
 Remember to account for any changes in work conditions (team size, change of personnel) before leaping to conclusions – these could provide explanations for unexpected spikes in activity.